Relax (song): Release and controversy

-In support of their disc jockey, BBC Radio banned the single from its shows a reported two days later (although certain prominent night-time BBC shows – including those of Kid Jensen and John Peel – continued to play the record, as they saw fit, throughout 1984).
-The now-banned "Relax" rose to number 2 in the charts by 17 January, and hit the number-one spot on 24 January.
-By this time, the BBC Radio ban had extended to Top of the Pops as well, which simply displayed a still picture of the group during its climactic Number One announcement, before airing a performance by a non-Number One artist.
+In support of their disc jockey, BBC Radio banned the single from its shows a reported two days later (although certain prominent night-time BBC shows – including those of Kid Jensen and John Peel – continued to play the record, as they saw fit, during 1984).
+The now-banned "Relax" rose to no. 2 on the charts by 17 January, and hit the number-one spot on 24 January.
+By this time, the BBC Radio ban had extended to Top of the Pops as well, which simply displayed a still picture of the group during its climactic number one announcement, before airing a performance by a non-number one artist.

 This went on for the five weeks that "Relax" was at number one.
-It then began a slow decline on the charts, falling back as far as number 31 in May 1984 before returning to number two in July whilst Frankie's follow-up single "Two Tribes" held the UK number-one spot.
-In the end, "Relax" remained on the Top 75 for 48 consecutive weeks and returned in February 1985 for four more, giving a total of 52.
+It then began a slow decline on the charts, falling back as far as no. 31 in May 1984 before returning to no. 2 in July whilst Frankie's follow-up single "Two Tribes" held the UK number-one spot.
+In the end, "Relax" remained in the Top 75 for 48 consecutive weeks and returned in February 1985 for four more, giving a total of 52.
 The ban became an embarrassment for the BBC, especially given that UK commercial radio and television stations were still playing the song.
-Later in 1984 the ban was lifted and "Relax" featured on both the Christmas Day edition of Top of the Pops and Radio 1's rundown of the best-selling singles of the year.
+Later in 1984 the ban was lifted and "Relax" featured on the Christmas Day edition of Top of the Pops.

 Throughout the "Relax" controversy, the band continued to publicly deny that the song's lyrics were sexual.
-Nevertheless, by 1984, it was clear that the public were aware of the sexual nature of the lyrics, but the scandal had fuelled sales anyway.
+Nevertheless, by late 1984, it was clear that the public were aware of the sexual nature of the lyrics, but the scandal had fuelled sales anyway.
 In 1985, with the release of the Welcome to the Pleasuredome album (which included "Relax"), the band dropped any public pretence about the lyrics:

-The track was reissued in September 1993, the first of a string of Frankie Goes to Hollywood singles to be reissued that year.
-It debuted at a high number six on the UK singles chart and peaked at number five the next week.
-It spent seven weeks on the Top 75 this time, thus extending its combined total to 59, making it the third longest runner of all time (seven other singles have since surpassed it; now it is in joint 10th place).
+In September 1993, "Relax" was the first of a string of Frankie Goes to Hollywood singles to be reissued that year.
+It debuted at no. 6 on the UK singles chart and peaked at no. 5 the following week.
+It spent seven weeks in the top 75, extending its combined total to 59, making it at the time the third longest runner of all time; it has since been surpassed by 44 other songs and sits in joint 47th place.